VIKAS9793/KrishiRakshak-2.0/README.md

 ---

 ### 📖 Read Our Journey
-Curious about the story and purpose behind KrishiRakshak?
-[Read the journey behind KrishiRakshak](docs/journey.md) to learn how and why this project was built, directly from the creator.
+Curious about the story and purpose behind KrishiSahayak?
+[Read the journey behind KrishiSahayak](docs/journey.md) to learn how and why this project was built, directly from the creator.

 ---